engrashed008/OyoProject/README.md

 ```

 ## Note
 1. To keep simplicity auto increment number is used as id starting from 1.
+In use case, UUID might be used for ID.
 2. Trying to keep simplicity of code to follow K.I.S.S
 3. DateTime format “yyyy-MM-dd hh:mm:ss” is implemented.
 4. In sample project, player name is used to fetch player score history.
 In real project it is assumed that player ID will be used to fetch history and other relevant cases.